Project Timeline Template: How to Create The One You Will Ever Need

 Looks easy.
 However, point #8 requires a logical continuation.
 Namely – which is the best platform to use to build a project timeline template?
 There are many options and opportunities.
 Let’s look at a few timeline examples.

-Excel timeline template
+2. Excel project management timeline template

 - Create a simple table